 Objection: You have a general right to object to our processing of personal data about you if this is justified by special circumstances on your part.
 You also have the right to object to us using data about you for marketing purposes, and you can do this for example by using the link included in our e-mails.

 We do not carry out automated decision-making or profiling.

 Right to appeal to the Norwegian Data Protection Authority (Datatilsynet): If you do not agree with the way in which we process your personal data, you may submit an appeal to the Norwegian Data Protection Authority (Datatilsynet).
 We ask that you contact us beforehand, so that we may clarify any misunderstandings.

 We have implemented technical and organisational security measures in order to ensure that we handle personal data in a secure manner.
 We perform regular assessments of the security of all of our systems used for the handling of personal data, and have entered into agreements instructing the suppliers of such systems to ensure an adequate level of data security.

-In cases where the disclosure of data, as described in section 3, involves transfer of data out of the EEA, we implement measures to protect the personal data, such as entering into agreements on the basis of EU standard contractual clauses with the recipient of the data or ensuring that the recipient of the data is Privacy Shield certified.
+In cases where the disclosure of data, as described in section 3, involves transfer of data out of the EEA, we implement measures to protect the personal data, such as entering into agreements on the basis of EU standard contractual clauses with the recipient.
 You can read more about the EU standard contractual clauses here and about Privacy Shield here, and you can contact us to receive a copy of these agreements (where we will remove all confidential information).